Back to Top

 • Difficulty sitting still during meals, story time, or classroom activities

-• Forgetting instructions or not finishing tasks
+• Trouble following instructions or completing tasks

-• Trouble waiting their turn or sharing
+• Difficulty waiting their turn or sharing with others

 While it’s normal for young children to be active and impulsive, children with ADHD show these behaviours more often, and in ways that affect their daily life.
 See a professional for a childhood ADHD test.